digitalbuildingindustries/OP_PWA/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+## Installation

+1. Install a node environment.
+We suggest you use nodenv on \*nix environments.
+Follow these steps to install it: https://github.com/nodenv/nodenv#basic-github-checkout

+2. Clone this repository

+3. Run `npm install` to install all dependencies

 ## Development server

 Run `ng serve -o --proxy-config proxy.config.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.